keithledgerwood/WICLab-guide/002-active-directory.md

 ![alt_text](https://raw.githubusercontent.com/MarcoBlaesing/LabGuide/main/images/002/image26.png "image_tooltip")

-    The default is to match on Email address but, for the demo environment where UPN in AD will be used as the username format in Okta, it makes more sense to match on username format.
+   > The default is to match on Email address but, for the workshop environment where UPN in AD will be used as the username format in Okta, it makes more sense to match on username format.

 5. Select radio-button for **Okta username format matches**.
 6. Click **Save**.